givasile/effector/docs/docs/notebooks/synthetic-examples/06_general_interaction_independent_uniform_global.md

 ```

     --- pdp --------------------------------------------------

-    [effector] global effects reproduce 94.0% of the model's variance; with subregions, 99.6%
+    [effector] global effects   (GAM)  -> 94.0% of the model's variance

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
-      fig.tight_layout()
+               regional effects (CALM) -> 99.6%
     --- derpdp --------------------------------------------------

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 93.9% of the model's variance; with subregions, 99.6%
+    [effector] global effects   (GAM)  -> 93.9% of the model's variance
+               regional effects (CALM) -> 99.6%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- rhale --------------------------------------------------

-    [effector] global effects reproduce 94.0% of the model's variance; with subregions, 99.6%
+    [effector] global effects   (GAM)  -> 94.0% of the model's variance
+               regional effects (CALM) -> 99.6%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 94.3% of the model's variance; with subregions, 99.6%
+    [effector] global effects   (GAM)  -> 94.3% of the model's variance
+               regional effects (CALM) -> 99.6%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()